pi-star-2025/pi_star/Biology + Chemistry/sleep/4DR.md

 A distinction observed is some turn the hypothalamus into a "game", while others turn it more into a "movie".

 In the first case, people like using the "game" they created with walking.
-It means something of value (what happeend before birth and up to age 5).
+It means something of value (what happened before birth and up to age 5).

 In the latter case, the "game" used to walk is not worth creating additional eye pressure.
 It's a more modern approach to see life as a "movie" and give up on the "1-thing" you most wanted to do.

 ...

-A secret of joy for everyone is to understandd the "1-thing" that drove you to walk.
+A secret of joy for everyone is to understand the "1-thing" that drove you to walk.
 When you really let go of it, the hypothalamus will decrease your 4DR and your vision will have more of a glow, like a movie.